jobbrIO/docs/dev/extend.md

 Jobbr comes with a comprehensive plugin system, based on the `JobbrBuilder`.
 It's used by all the plugins available on https://github.com/JobbrIO and can also be leveraged to implement custom additions to the server.

 ## Additional Custom Functionality
-The simples way to create your own component is to immplement the `IJobbrComponent` interface and register the type to the `JobbrBuilder`.
+The simplest way to create your own component is to immplement the `IJobbrComponent` interface and register the type to the `JobbrBuilder`.
 The interface is available in [Jobbr.ComponentModel.Registration](https://github.com/jobbrIO/jobbr-cm-registration).
 You don't need a dependency to Jobbr and thus should only have dependencies to Component Models.

 **Sample component**
 ```c#